 The LulzBot TAZ has the ability to add dual extrusion functionality with the Dual Extruder tool head add-on.
 We only recommend the Dual Extruder tool head for advanced users.
 Installation and operation of the dual extruder will require you to flash your firmware, calibrate your extruders, level two heads to a single plane, define extruder offsets, and fine tune your slicing profile.
-This can be a little overwhelming for new users.
-We recommended that you have a couple of months of single extruder printing experience before making the switch.
+This can be a little overwhelming for new users, and is recommended to get a couple months of single extruder printining experience before making the switch.